FIELD MANUAL - GRID PLANNER

 The helper crashed or didn't start.
 Quit Lightroom and reopen it.
 If it persists, open grid-planner-server/server.log next to the plugin folder - the last few lines usually say what went wrong.
 Use the contact form with the log if the message isn't clear.

-The contact form on the home page goes straight to me.
+You can also use the contact form on the home page - it goes straight to me.
 Solo developer, personal responses, usually same-day.